MatthewBL/PricingDrivenReactMonitor/README.md

 # pricingplans-react

-The aim of this package is to provide a simple and easy to use components for react that allows UI feature toggling driven by pricing features.
+The aim of this package is to provide some simple and easy to use components for react that allows UI feature toggling driven by pricing features.
 Also take a look to the package [pricingplans-4j](https://github.com/Alex-GF/feature-toggling-java), which allows fast and easy implementation of backend logic to be used by this package.

 ## Installation